 - In social setting I know how to make small talk.
 I know what I should and shouldn’t talk about because some things just bore other people.

-- I feel a little accomplished: I have travelled to over 25 countries, including a 3,5 years living in Japan in my early 20’s and more recently living in the south of France with my husband and children from 2011 to 2016 as of this writing.
+- I feel a little accomplished: I had and have travel goals which I have achieved including travelling to over 25 countries, living in Asia as an adult as a single adult when I was 19 and more recently living in the south of France with my husband and children from 2011 to 2016 as of this writing.

 - I have tried new things: new foods and learned new skills that my mind told me I could never do or that I would hate but I ended up loving them after I tried them.